skip to Main Content

 Estrogen is the primary hormone that sets women apart from men.
 While men have it in small amounts, women have far more.
 To stay healthy and feel good, it’s important to have adequate amounts of estrogen.

-When we’re low in this particular hormone, a host of irritating symptoms typically occurs.
-Keep reading to find out what estrogen does, why we lose it, what are 10 symptoms of low estrogen are, and what we can do to treat them.
+Many irritating symptoms typically occur when we’re low on this particular hormone.
+Keep reading to find out what estrogen does, why we lose it, what the ten symptoms of low estrogen are, and what we can do to treat them.

 What Does Estrogen Do?